thebkv/bkv/Matthew_02.md

 Matthew 2 (BKV Restatement)
 	1. After Jesus was born in Bethlehem of Judea, in the days of King Herod, wise men came from the east to Jerusalem.
 	2. They asked, “Where is the one born King of the Jews?
 For we saw his star at its rising, and we have come to honor him.”
-	3. When Herod (Worldly Authority) heard this, he was troubled, and all Jerusalem (City of Peace) with him.
+    3. When _the_ **Worldly Authority** heard this, he was troubled, and all _the_ **City of Peace** with him.
 	4. He gathered the chief priests and scribes and inquired where the Christ was to be born.
 	5. They said, “In Bethlehem of Judea, for the prophet wrote:
 	6. ‘And you, Bethlehem, in the land of Judah, are by no means least among the rulers; for out of you shall come a ruler who will shepherd my people Israel.’”